Minemaker0430/ExplorersOfSkyOrigins/README.md

 Palika - Dusk/Darkness Shaders, Job System (NYI)

 # Major Changes
  - Treasure Town no longer has a Loading Zone between its two areas.
-(NYI)
  - Aura is randomized due to the fact this is not a DS (NYI)
  - IQ is completely irrelevant so Spinda's Juice Bar is now used for Major Stat Buffs (NYI)
  - Recruitment now uses Apricorns spawned in valid dungeons.
 Some dungeons will still not allow recruitment.
 (NYI)